lambdablockchain/lambda-node/doc/developer-notes.md

 ### Sanitizers

-Bitcoin Cash Node can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
+Lambda Node can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
 This is controlled with the `-DENABLE_SANITIZERS` cmake flag, which should be a semicolon separated list of